consensus-shipyard/ipc/specs/topdown.md

 The validator changes are represented as an array of Changes while topdown messages are an array of [IPCEnvelope](https://github.com/consensus-shipyard/ipc/blob/7af25c4c860f5ab828e8177927a0f8b6b7a7cc74/contracts/src/structs/CrossNet.sol#L63).

+Once enabled, the topdown finality runs in the background.
 From a high level point of view, the topdown finality works as follows:

-- Parent finality process will first fetch the last committed `ParentFinality`.
+- Topdown finality will first fetch the last committed `ParentFinality`.
 If there is no previous committed parent finality, the genesis block is [used](https://github.com/consensus-shipyard/ipc/blob/7af25c4c860f5ab828e8177927a0f8b6b7a7cc74/fendermint/vm/topdown/src/sync/mod.rs#L36).
 - There is a [ParentSyncer](https://github.com/consensus-shipyard/ipc/blob/7af25c4c860f5ab828e8177927a0f8b6b7a7cc74/fendermint/vm/topdown/src/sync/syncer.rs#L24C19-L24C36) that constantly polls the parent states through RPC calls, either fetching events emitted or through getters.
 The `ParentSyncer` stores the pulled data in cache and publishes a vote on the latest block seen.
 - Once a quorum is formed on the blocks seen, a topdown finality proposal will be [added](https://github.com/consensus-shipyard/ipc/blob/7af25c4c860f5ab828e8177927a0f8b6b7a7cc74/fendermint/vm/interpreter/src/chain.rs#L132) to the cometbft proposal.
 The proposal is just the `ParentFinality` struct shown above, i.e. a block height and the corresponding block hash.
 - Once a topdown proposal is received by each node, it will be validated against the topdown syncer cache and the RPC node if there is a cache miss.
 If the checks do not pass, the proposal will be rejected.
 The checks include: